When Pelvic Floor Disorder Has You Floored

 • Warm baths or practicing yoga, which can help relax pelvic floor muscles

-• Medications including muscle relaxants
+• Medications, including muscle relaxants

 • Biofeedback to learn proper coordination of pelvic floor muscle movement